Frequently Asked Questions

 Can I take food and drinks into the auditorium?

 Food and drink that has been purchased from our bars and foyer kiosks can be taken into the auditorium.
 All drinks must be decanted into plastic glasses and hot drinks will need a lid – our Front of House and Bar staff will be happy to help with this.
-Containers can also be provided from sweets and confectionary to minimise noise in the auditorium.
+Containers can also be provided for sweets and confectionary to minimise noise in the auditorium.

 Am I able to take photos or film in the auditorium during a performance?